morbosad/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Derivation of Data

-The dataset here is produced by running the run_analysis.R script in a directory containing the unziped data obtained from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-Unziping the file should produce directory "UCI HAR Dataset", which contains the original descriptions of the data, as well as two subdirectories containing the test and training datasets.
+The dataset in `data_averages.txt` is produced by running the run_analysis.R

 The script requires the 'dplyr' package, which may be installed via
 ```
 install.packages("dplyr"")
 ```

+See the README for more information on running the script.

 ### Feature Data